Evaluating and improving wave and non-wave stress parametrisations for oceanic flows: Existing parametrisations

 \subsubsection{Klymak, Legg and Pinkel parametrisation}

-In KLP2010, a form drag parametrisation is obtained for when the Froude number $Fr$ is very large, whereby blocking effects are the dominant form of stress.
+In KLP2010, a form stress parametrisation is obtained for when the Froude number $Fr$ is very large, whereby blocking effects are the dominant form of stress.
 Their parametrisation is derived using numerical simulations for two-dimensional Gaussian hills under the hydrostatic assumption and $f=0$.
-The full expression for the form drag in KLP2010 is
+The full expression for the form stress in KLP2010 is

 where $h_0$ is the hill height and

 In KLP2010, a factor of $\pi/2$ actually appears out the front of \eqref{KLPforce}.
 However, this is the result of a small algebraic error so that the factor is actually $\pi/3\approx 1$.